Pierre Charles L'Enfant: Legacy

-In 1901 and 1902, the McMillan Commission under the leadership of Senator James McMillan, (1838–1902), of Michigan, modified L'Enfant's plan within a report that recommended a partial redesign of the capital city.
+At the beginning of the 20th century, the ideals of the City Beautiful movement influenced the McMillan Commission under the leadership of Senator James McMillan, (1838–1902) of Michigan, who modified L'Enfant's plan within a report that recommended a partial redesign of the capital city.
 Among other things, the commission's report laid out a plan for a sweeping mall in the area of L'Enfant's widest "grand avenue", which had not yet been constructed.
 The McMillan Plan has since been instrumental in the further development of Washington, D.C.
 (See: History of Washington, D.C. in the 20th century).
+Frederick Law Olmsted Jr., led the Commission alongside Daniel Burnham, Charles Follen McKim and Augustus Saint-Gaudens.
+Together, they sought to breathe new life into L'Enfant's original vision, aiming to restore and elevate the beauty of the nation's monumental core.
+To fuel their creative aspirations, they embarked on a transformative tour of Europe, to truly understand the beauty and monumentality that L'Enfant was inspired by.
+Their mission was not just to undo past damages but to re-imagine a grander, more harmonious capital, one that would reflect the nation's ideals and aspirations.